mateusz7988/CTF-Writeups/HackTheBox/OpenSource/README.md

         return search
     return recursive_replace(search.replace(replace_me, with_me), replace_me, with_me)
 ```
 In [utils.py](https://github.com/mateusz7988/CTF-Writeups/blob/main/HackTheBox/OpenSource/utils.py), we can see that function for getting unique filename is not implemented yet.
 This means, that if we upload something called Test.txt, it will still be called Test.txt after being uploaded.
-This kind of lazy writing is something that we will be able to exploit!
+This kind of lazy coding is something that we will be able to exploit!
 Upon further inspecting of [views.py](https://github.com/mateusz7988/CTF-Writeups/blob/main/HackTheBox/OpenSource/views.py) file, we can see that the function used for crafting the path, where uploaded file should be stored, is using the os.path.join().
 It turns out, that os.path.join() has a **FATAL** vulnerability that will come in handy this time!
 It is using our filename for crafting the path to the file, but if the filename starts with "/", it makes the filepath start from the root filesystem:
 ```python
 >>> import os